 Marathon Walkers get 8 hours to complete the course

 Medical attention and aid on the course and finish line

-Shuttle bus service to the start area and return after the
+Shuttle bus service to the start area.

 Hot dogs and drinks at the finish line